graded-type-theory/graded-type-theory/README.lagda.md

 * A weak unit type was added by Oskar Eriksson (2023).

-* A universe hierarchy with first-class universe levels were added by Nils Anders Danielsson, Naïm Camille Favier and Ondřej Kubánek (2024-2025): this is the focus of the discussion below.
+* A universe hierarchy with first-class universe levels was added by Nils Anders Danielsson, Naïm Camille Favier and Ondřej Kubánek (2024-2025): this is the focus of the discussion below.